bahrmichael/eve-pos-taxer/README.md

 * MongoDB (3.2.6 or newer)
 * Docker (1.12.3 or newer)
 * DockerCompose (1.8.1 or newer)
-* A fully setup AWS Lambda account
+* A fully setup AWS Lambda account with IAM
 * Virtualenv
 * Python 2.7 and Pip with zappa